Home » Articles » Parenting » Are you suffering from working mum guilt?

 • Build your support network.

-• If possible, invest in time to build support networks early on, as we know, it really does take a village to raise a child.
+• If possible, invest in time to build support networks early on, as we know, it does take a village to raise a child.

 Re-define your expectations

 We’re pretty good at wanting to do everything ‘just right’.
-I have strong memories of mum asking dad to do something.
-However she would usually push him aside and say ‘don’t worry, I’ll do it!’
+I have strong memories of Mum asking Dad to do something.
+However, she would usually push him aside and say, ‘Don’t worry, I’ll do it!’
 It was pretty much the same with us kids.
-I learned early on that if I made a shoddy attempt at something mum would do it for me.
-Now that my mum should be enjoying retirement when she comes to my house I revert to that hopeless child.
+I learned early on that if I made a shoddy attempt at something, Mum would do it for me.
+Now that my mum should be enjoying retirement, when she comes to my house, I revert to that hopeless child.
 Mum is back to doing all the jobs again!

-While I appreciate my mum and all that she does for me I can’t help but ponder better options.
+While I appreciate my mum and all that she does for me, I can’t help but ponder better options.
 Wouldn’t it be more helpful to coach our nearest and dearest into sharing the load?
 There’s just not the time or the physical and emotional energy to do it all ourselves.

 Housework or health?

-A near-breakdown and the realisation that keeping on top of the house, plus work and emotional/mental load for the family wasn’t possible in my situation.
+A near-breakdown and the realisation that keeping on top of the house, plus work and emotional/mental load for the family, wasn’t possible in my situation.
 It was at this point that I had to prioritise the wellbeing of myself and my family.
 Household jobs became my ‘let it go’ and are shared amongst us all.

 What does this look like?

-• I have to get over the fact that my husband washes towels, blacks and whites together.
+• I have to get over the fact that my husband washes towels, blacks, and whites together.

-• If the kids do the dishes they may need to be washed again before we serve up the next dinner.
+• If the kids do the dishes, they may need to be washed again before we serve up the next dinner.

 • My friends will make comments such as ‘I never feel bad about inviting you to my place because I know yours is just as messy’.